AFLplusplus/LibAFL/fuzzers/binary_only/qemu_coverage/README.md

 This folder contains an example fuzzer which runs each entry in the input corpus and collects the cumuative coverage data in drcov format.
-This fuzzer also distributes the test cases in the input corupus evenly across the selected cores.
+This fuzzer also distributes the test cases in the input corpus evenly across the selected cores.

 The following architectures are supported:
 * arm